-148It would not be prudent to specify an upper limit for the size of the investigation team as the necessary size will depend upon the particular circumstances of the investigation.

-- 45. The receiving State Party shall notify its acceptance or non-acceptance of the proposed observer to the Director-General. - 46.
-The receiving State Party shall as a rule, accept the proposed observer, but if the receiving State Party exercises a refusal, that fact shall be recorded in the final report. - 47.
-The requesting State Party shall liaise with the Director-General to coordinate the arrival of the observer at the same point of entry as the investigation team within a reasonable period of the investigation team's arrival. - 48.
-The observer shall have the right throughout the period of investigation to be in communication with the embassy or other official representation of the requesting State Party located in the receiving State Party, or in the case of absence of an embassy or other official representation, with the requesting State Party itself.
-The receiving State Party shall, to the extent possible, provide means of communication to the observer. - 49.
-The observer shall have the right to arrive at the investigation area/site with the investigation team and to have access to and within the investigation area/site as granted by the receiving State Party. - 50.
-The observer shall have the right to make recommendations concerning the conduct of the investigation. - 51.
-Throughout the investigation, the investigation team shall keep the observer informed about the conduct of the investigation and the factual findings. - 52.
-Throughout the investigation, the receiving State Party shall provide or arrange for the amenities necessary for the observer similar to those enjoyed by the investigation team as described in paragraph 33.
+45. The receiving State Party shall notify its acceptance or non-acceptance of the proposed observer to the Director-General.

+46. The receiving State Party shall as a rule, accept the proposed observer, but if the receiving State Party exercises a refusal, that fact shall be recorded in the final report.

+47. The requesting State Party shall liaise with the Director-General to coordinate the arrival of the observer at the same point of entry as the investigation team within a reasonable period of the investigation team's arrival.

+48. The observer shall have the right throughout the period of investigation to be in communication with the embassy or other official representation of the requesting State Party located in the receiving State Party, or in the case of absence of an embassy or other official representation, with the requesting State Party itself.
+The receiving State Party shall, to the extent possible, provide means of communication to the observer.

+49. The observer shall have the right to arrive at the investigation area/alternative or final perimeter, whichever occurs first, with the investigation team and to have access to and within the investigation area/alternative or final perimeter, whichever occurs first, as granted by the receiving State Party.

+50. The observer shall have the right to make recommendations concerning the conduct of the investigation.

+51. Throughout the investigation, the investigation team shall keep the observer informed about the conduct of the investigation and the factual findings.

+52. Throughout the investigation, the receiving State Party shall provide or arrange for the amenities necessary for the observer similar to those enjoyed by the investigation team as described in paragraph 33.
 All costs in connection with the stay of the observer on the territory of the receiving State Party, shall be borne by the requesting State Party.